Skip to main content

 • 21,500 euros > 1,000 euros

-• Maximum limit to apply in Tenerife: 90%
+• Maximum limit to be applied in Tenerife: 90%

 • Increased limit to apply in La Palma: 100%

-In this case, to determine the limits to apply in each of the islands, all the expenses incurred in R&D in the Canary Islands have been taken into account (without distinguishing the part corresponding to the three smaller islands from that of the rest of the archipelago.
-Canary).
-In this way, the limit to be applied in Tenerife will be 90%, which rises to 100% in La Palma, since the amount of the deduction for research and development activities (21,500 euros), which corresponds to expenses and investments made in the tax period itself, exceeds 10% of the full adjusted fee (1,000 euros).
+In this case, to determine the limits to be applied in each of the islands, all the expenses incurred in R&D in the Canary Islands have been taken into account (without distinguishing the part corresponding to the three smaller islands from that of the rest of the Canary archipelago).
+Thus, the limit to be applied in Tenerife will be 90%, which rises to 100% in La Palma, since the amount of the deduction for research and development activities (21,500 euros), which corresponds to expenses and investments made in the tax period itself, exceeds 10% of the adjusted total tax rate (1,000 euros).

 • Increased limit in Tenerife (90%): 10,000 x 0.9 = 9,000 euros